Amishapopli1/Amishapopli1/README.md

-- 👋 Hi, I’m Amisha
+- 👋 Hi, I’m Amisha!!
+Newbie to Opensource!!
+New member of EddieHub Community.
-- 👀 I’m an Data science Enthusiast
+- 👀 I’m an Data science Enthusiast!!
+Ex Business Analyst!!
-- 🌱 I’m a junior currently persuing my bachelor's in btech Biotechnology
+- 🌱 I completed my bachelor's in btech Biotechnology and going to start my new journey in Data science
-- 💞️ I’m passionate about Machine learning , Artificial intelligence, Robotics and ❤️ maths..I enjoy taking challenges in my life and learning new things
+- 💞️ I’m passionate about Data Science, Machine learning , Artificial intelligence, Robotics and ❤️ Maths..I enjoy taking challenges in my life and learning new things

 <!---
 Amishapopli1/Amishapopli1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.